-Recruitment Plan - 2018-19 Strategies Work with Head Start programs in Roxbury, Dorchester, and Mattapan to set up face-to-face meetings between Conservatory Lab staff and families of student with special needs.
-Collaborate with the Director of Family Programs and the Preschool Director at VietAID in Fields Corner, Dorchester to distribute admissions materials to families with children with special needs and to facilitate face-to-face informational meetings.
-Note: During SY17-18, the Massachusetts Charter Public School Association did not host a citywide Boston Area Charter School Showcase as it had in past years. (c) 2018-2019 Additional Strategy(ies), if needed (c) 2018-2019 Additional Strategy(les), if needed Solution in the process of securing all appropriate licenses and permits for breaking ground on a new facility in the Upham's Corner neighborhood, CLCS school leaders and Board members have engaged in ongoing community meetings regarding the school's equal access.
+Recruitment Plan - 2018-19 Strategies

+- 8. Work with Head Start programs in Roxbury, Dorchester, and Mattapan to set up face-to-face meetings between Conservatory Lab staff and families of student with special needs. - Collaborate with the Director of Family Programs and the Preschool Director at VietAID in Fields Corner, Dorchester to distribute admissions materials to families with children with special needs and to facilitate face-to-face informational meetings.

+Note: During SY17-18, the Massachusetts Charter Public School Association did not host a citywide Boston Area Charter School Showcase as it had in past years.

+☑ Did not meet GNT/CI: additional and/or enhanced strategies needed.
+As the school has engaged in the process of securing all appropriate licenses and permits for breaking ground on a new facility in the Upham's Corner neighborhood, CLCS school leaders and Board members have engaged in ongoing community meetings regarding the school's equal access.
 The school has been sure to emphasize the school's non-discrimination policy as well as our commitment to serve students of diverse needs and communicating the support systems and staff in place for diverse learners.
 The school will continue to utilize this strategy as we progress with the building of the new facility.

-Partner with the Henderson Inclusion School and the Mario Umana K-8 to conduct joint recruitment efforts in the community Recruit additional staff that are dual licensed in SPED.
-Conduct outreach at Small Wonders Nursery School in Dorchester, a local early intervention program Limited English-proficient students/English learners ((a) CHART data School percentage: 12.7% GNT percentage: 21.8% Cl percentage: 24.9% The school is below GNT percentages and below Cl percentages (b) Continued 2017-18 Strategies Met GNT/CI: no enhanced/additional strategies needed Make applications available in Spanish, Haitian Creole, Portuguese, Vietnamese, and Chinese in three different ways (online on our website, in paper form, and at fairs/community centers).
-Engage staff and teachers who are fluent in more than one language to assist throughout the application and recruitment process, such as helping parents to complete applications and enrollment packets.
-Provide interpreters and translation services at school events, open houses, and fairs for speakers of Spanish, Haitian Creole, Portuguese, French, Vietnamese, and Chinese.
-Have bilingual staff clearly identified during the open houses and information sessions, as well as school admissions tours throughout the year.
-Distribute admissions applications and materials in English, Spanish, Haitian Creole, Vietnamese, Portuguese, and Chinese to local Head Start programs, shelters, Boys and Girls clubs, and other community organizations serving non-English speaking populations, such as Villa Victoria Center for the Arts, the Haitian Multi-Service Center, the Mass Alliance of Portuguese Speakers, the Jackson-Mann Community Center, and VietAID.
+Limited English-proficient students/English learners

+(b) Continued 2017-18 Strategies

+- ☐ Met GNT/CI: no enhanced/additional strategies needed - 1.
+Make applications available in Spanish, Haitian Creole, Portuguese, Vietnamese, and Chinese in three different ways (online on our website, in paper form, and at fairs/community centers). - 2.
+Engage staff and teachers who are fluent in more than one language to assist throughout the application and recruitment process, such as helping parents to complete applications and enrollment packets. - 3.
+Provide interpreters and translation services at school events, open houses, and fairs for speakers of Spanish, Haitian Creole, Portuguese, French, Vietnamese, and Chinese. - 4.
+Have bilingual staff clearly identified during the open houses and information sessions, as well as school admissions tours throughout the year. - Distribute admissions applications and materials in English, Spanish, Haitian Creole, Vietnamese, Portuguese, and Chinese to local Head Start programs, shelters, Boys and Girls clubs, and other community organizations serving non-English speaking populations, such as Villa Victoria Center for the Arts, the Haitian Multi-Service Center, the Mass Alliance of Portuguese Speakers, the Jackson-Mann Community Center, and VietAID. - 6.
+Provide families with children eligible for enrollment in our preschool program with information about the school and eligibility requirements (age 4 by September 1) by working with Nurtury, Inc. in Roxbury and Jamaica Plain, the Family Nurturing Center in Dorchester, Head Start preschools, and other early childhood organizations that serve communities predominantly composed of immigrant and refugee families, and non- and limited-English speaking families.

+((a) CHART data

+School percentage: 12.7%

+GNT percentage: 21.8% CI percentage: 24.9%

+The school is below GNT percentages and below CI percentages